tmastny/Statistical-Rethinking-Notes/README.md

 2. [tidybayes](https://github.com/mjskay/tidybayes) to extend the tidy philosophy to Bayesian tools.

 3. [brms](https://github.com/paul-buerkner/brms) as an alternative interface to Stan.
 This package allows you to construst full Bayesian models in Stan using the standard formula syntax, while offering some additional functionality to `rethinking::map2stan`.
-The package comes with a suite of helper functions that automate many of the common processes in the book, such as building the link function and calculating percentiles.
+The package comes with a suite of helper functions that automate many of the common processes in the book, such as building the inverse-link function and calculating percentiles.
 For a comparsion to the rethinking package, check out the [brms overview](https://cran.r-project.org/web/packages/brms/vignettes/brms_overview.pdf).

 ### Contact and Discussion